rpm-software-management/dnf/doc/command_ref.rst

     of modular dependency issue the operation will be rejected.
 To perform the action anyway please use
     \-\ :ref:`-skip-broken <skip-broken_option-label>` option.

     This command cannot be used for switching module streams.
-It is recommended to remove all installed content from the module, and reset the module using the :ref:`reset <module_reset_command-label>` command.
-After you reset the module, you can enable the other stream.
+Use the :ref:`dnf module switch-to <module_switch_to_command-label>` command for that.

 .. _module_disable_command-label: